 Combination therapy shows promise for chronic myeloid leukemia

-Researchers combined the BCR-ABL tyrosine kinase inhibitor (TKI), with another inhibitor drug known as venetoclax, and observed encouraging response and cure rates for both the chronic phase of the disease and its fatal end-stage phase called blast crisis.
+After combing two drugs – a BCR-ABL tyrosine kinase inhibitor (TKI), with another inhibitor drug known as venetoclax – researchers observed encouraging response-and-cure rates for both the chronic phase of the disease and its fatal end-stage phase called blast crisis.
 BCR-ABL inhibitors are the current standard-of-care treatment allowing most patients to remain in remission, but they do not entirely eradicate the cancer cells.
 In some patients, the cancer returns in a form that is untreatable.
-Approximately 100,000 patients in the U.S. are kept on life-long TKI therapy at a cost of $100,000 annually, a treatment that is unaffordable for many patients.
+About 100,000 patients in the U.S. are kept on life-long TKI therapy at a cost of $100,000 annually, a treatment that is unaffordable for many patients.

 “Our results demonstrate that this study in mice employing combined blockade of BCL-2 and BCR-ABL has the potential for curing CML and significantly improving outcomes for patients with blast crisis, and, as such, warrants clinical testing,” said Michael Andreeff, M.D., professor of Leukemia and a co-leader of the study.
 “This combination strategy may also apply to other malignancies that depend on kinase signaling for progression and maintenance.”